Wealth of Elon Musk

+Musk in 2019 as SpaceX CEO; the company's IPO in 2026 led to him becoming the first US$ trillionaire.

-Elon Musk is the wealthiest person in the world, with an estimated net worth of US$470 billion as of October 2025, according to the Bloomberg Billionaires Index, and $500 billion according to Forbes, primarily from his ownership stakes in Tesla and SpaceX.
+Elon Musk is the wealthiest person in the world in terms of financial assets, with an estimated net worth of US$942 billion according to the Bloomberg Billionaires Index and $955 billion according to Forbes, as of September 21, 2026, primarily from his ownership stakes of 42% of SpaceX and 20% of Tesla.
+He will receive additional SpaceX stock and $1 trillion worth of Tesla stock if the companies meet certain milestones.

-Having been first listed on the Forbes Billionaires List in 2012, around 75% of Musk's wealth was derived from Tesla stock in November 2020.
-Describing himself as "cash poor", he became the first person in the world to have a net worth above $300 billion a year later.
-By December 2024, he became the first person to reach a net worth of $400 billion.
-In October 2025, Musk's net worth reached $500 billion according to Forbes.

-In November 2025, a Tesla pay package worth potentially $1 trillion for Musk was approved, which he is to receive over 10 years if he meets specific goals.
+Musk was first listed on the Forbes list of The World's Billionaires in 2012, with a net worth of $2 billion.
+According to Forbes, his net worth reached $300 billion in 2021; $400bn in December 2024; $500bn in October 2025; $600bn and $700bn in December 2025; $800bn in February 2026; and $900bn in June 2026, and he became the only US dollar trillionaire in history that month upon the initial public offering (IPO) of SpaceX.
+Since then, his net worth has been volatile, largely because of changes in SpaceX’s valuation.
+His net worth reached an intraday peak of $1.45 trillion in the week after the IPO, but by late July 2026, a SpaceX stock collapse had reduced this net worth by $750 billion, the largest net worth loss in history.

+In May 2020, Musk pledged to sell almost all physical possessions and said he would "own no house", but in February 2026, The New York Times identified at least 37 companies that own properties which appear to be for Musk's personal use, including expensive condominiums, planes used by him for private travel and at least 1000 acres of land.
+His wealth is managed by Excession LLC, his family office, which has been run by Jared Birchall since 2016.

 History

-Elon Musk made $175.8 million when PayPal was sold to eBay in October 2002.
-He was first listed on the Forbes Billionaires List in 2012, with a net worth of $2 billion.
+Elon Musk made $180 million when PayPal was sold to eBay in October 2002.

+Musk was first listed on the Forbes list of The World's Billionaires in 2012, with a net worth of $2 billion.
-Musk paid $455 million in taxes on $1.52 billion of income between 2014 and 2018.
-According to ProPublica, Musk paid no federal income taxes in 2018.
-He stated his 2021 tax bill was estimated at $12 billion based on his sale of $14 billion worth of Tesla stock.

-Musk has repeatedly described himself as "cash poor", and has "professed to have little interest in the material trappings of wealth".
-In May 2020, he pledged to sell almost all physical possessions.
-Musk has defended his wealth by saying he is accumulating resources for humanity's outward expansion to space.

-At the start of 2020, Musk had a net worth of $27 billion.
-By the end of the year his net worth had increased by $150 billion, mostly driven by his ownership of around 20% of Tesla stock.
-During this period, Musk's net worth was often volatile.
-For example, it dropped $16.3 billion on September 8, the largest single-day plunge in Bloomberg Billionaires Index's history at the time.
-In November of that year, Musk passed Facebook co-founder Mark Zuckerberg to become the third-richest person in the world; a week later he passed Microsoft co-founder Bill Gates to become the second-richest.
+At the start of 2020, Musk had a net worth of $27bn.
+By the end of 2020, his net worth had increased by $150bn, mostly driven by his ownership of around 20% of Tesla.

+Before Musk executed major sales of Tesla stock in 2021, Musk described himself as "cash poor".

+Musk's net worth has been volatile.
+It dropped $16.3bn on September 8, 2020, the largest single-day plunge in Bloomberg Billionaires Index's history at the time.

+In November 2020, Musk passed Facebook co-founder Mark Zuckerberg to become the third-richest person in the world; a week later he passed Microsoft co-founder Bill Gates to become the second-richest.